 - Community Service

-Community Service places and supervises adult and juvenile offenders who are ordered by the Court to provide useful public service as part of their sentence.
-Offenders are placed with various agencies to provide labor or are assigned to a work crew.
-The work crew provides labor to county agencies, other government agencies and non -profit organizations.
+The Community Service office places and supervises adult and juvenile offenders who are ordered by the Court to provide Useful Public Service (community service) as part of their sentence.
+Offenders are placed with various non-profit and government organizations to provide meaningful contributions to the community.
+Adult offenders may also complete their required hours on the Community Service Crew, which provides assistance with projects benefitting other government agencies and non-profit organizations.

 Community Service Plus

-Community Service Plus is a new program that encourages offenders to fulfill their community service hours by engaging in meaningful work or education that benefits them and their community.
+The Community Service Plus program connects offenders with unique, non-traditional opportunities to fulfill their community service hours, engaging in meaningful work or education that benefits them and their community.
 The program consists of a network of educational and community projects focused on the offenders’ personal development and contribution to their community.
-Examples include: Fatherhood program, parenting classes, General Educational Development (GED) classes, resume building and interview practice, conflict resolution, community gardens and beautification, verbal de-escalation, and volunteering at food banks or shelters and independent projects.
+Examples include: Responsible Fatherhood Program, parenting classes, General Educational Development (GED) coursework, career building, resumé writing and interview practice, conflict resolution, community gardens and beautification, verbal de-escalation, volunteering at food banks or shelters and constructive or artistic independent projects.